4th October 2015

 DECEASED

-We pray for the repose of the soul of Mary McCaffery, the sister of a parishioner, who died during the week.
+We pray for the repose of the soul of Rickie Dowley, who died recently.
 We also remember all those whose anniversaries occur at this time of year especially:

 BEREAVEMENT SUPPORT – we can be contacted on 074 5698 9458.
 Our members are Regiena Babu, Eithne Daly, Brenda McMeekin, David McMeekin, Celine Molloy, Joan Rogan and Lucy Traynor.